 A Map of Saturday, 2007

-American film producer Brook Silva-Braga managed to make a good documentary about his 11 months trip around the globe.
-First off all, “A map of Saturday” is professionally made.
+American film producer Brook Silva-Braga managed to make an excellent documentary about his 11 months trip around the globe.
+First of all, “A map of Saturday” is professionally made.
 Before starting to travel Brook have worked in HBO as a sport shows producer, so he knew how to create a catchy documentary.
 Second, he showed the real face of backpacking.
 Brook stayed in the cheapest hostels, interviewed many backpackers, investigated how and why people take long-term, budget travel.
 Although “A map of Saturday” is about world backpackers, is also a personal Brook travel story.
-He experienced the same things as other backpackers and this aspect makes his documentary a unique story.
+He experienced the same things as other backpackers, and this aspect makes his documentary a unique story.
 If you ever wondered what does the movie title “A map of Saturday” means, Brook describes it like the feeling “On a trip around the world, every day feels like Saturday.”